reanahub/reana-demo-root6-roofit/README.rst

 <https://github.com/reanahub/reana-env-root6>`_ base image.
 (See there how it
 was created.)

-We can actually use this container image "as is", because our two macros ``gendata.C`` and ``fitdata.C`` can be "uploaded" or "mounted" into the runtime container.
-We therefore don't need to create any specially customised environment.
+We shall use the ROOT version 6.18.04.
+Note that we can actually use this container image "as is", because our two macros ``gendata.C`` and ``fitdata.C`` can be "uploaded" and "mounted" into the running container at runtime.
+There is no need to compile any of the analysis source code beforehand.
+We can therefore use the ROOT 6.18.04 base image directly, without building a new container image specially dedicated to our analysis.
+The ROOT 6.18.04 base image fully specifies the complete analysis environment that we need for our analysis.

 4. Analysis workflow
 --------------------